 - What financial support would I get?

 Our goal is to provide every student with substantial and highly competitive financial support.
 Our letter offering you admission will specify exactly the amount of funding we will provide you.
+The average funding for a first-year student (over three terms: fall, winter, spring/summer) is $21,200.
+Guaranteed funding for a second-year student (over two terms: fall and winter) is $16,200.
 There are several different sources of funding.

-First, we may offer you paid work as a Grading or Teaching Assistant.
-This involves grading essays and exams and leading tutorial sections in undergraduate philosophy classes.
-This is a terrific way to learn philosophy.
+We will offer you paid work as a Teaching Assistant or Grader for the fall and winter terms.
+This involves leading tutorial sections and grading tests in the undergraduate course SSH105 Critical Thinking or grading tests and essays in undergraduate philosophy courses.
+The latter is a terrific way to learn philosophy.
 The normal contract is for 130 hours of work per semester (not including the summer, when there is no such work).
-The rate of pay changes every year, but is around 40$/hour.
-In total, this would amount to around $10,000.
+The rate of pay changes every year, but is around $45/hour.
+In total, this would amount to around $11,700.

 Third, you may be offered a paid Research Assistant position, helping one of our faculty members with his or her research project.

-Again, our letter offering you admission will specify in detail how much financial support you would receive and from what sources.
+Again, the letter offering you admission will specify in detail how much financial support you would receive and from what sources.

-More information on all of this can be found at the YSGS website.
+More information can be found on the YSGS website.